2017-2018 U.S. National Tour

 Dana Gal, Company Stage Manager, is thrilled to work with Aquila again on her second tour.
 Dana hails from the Midwest, got her B.A. in Theatre from Arizona State University and her fellowship at American Conservatory Theater in San Francisco.
 She has worked in Phoenix, the Bay Area and at various summer stocks on the east coast.
 For the past four years Dana has worked with Third Rail Projects on their immersive productions Roadside Attraction, The Grand Paradise, and most recently as Stage Manager for their Bessie Award winning production Then She Fell.

 Perry Street Theatricals, General Management, David Elliott, Martin Platt, and Lorna Isaac.
 Perry Street Theatricals is a multi-award-winning Producing and General Management Company in New York City.
-General Management includes: Aquila Theatre Company's 2017 tour of Our Trojan War, Howard Crabtree’s When Pigs Fly (NYC Off Broadway, upcoming), Me the People (NYC Off Broadway, currently running), Dear Jane, Georgie, My Adventures With George Rose (Davenport and 2017 Tour), Sense & Sensibility (Gym At Judson), Hamlet and Saint Joan (Lynn Redgrave), New York Animals (New Ohio), That Golden Girls Show!
+General Management includes: Aquila Theatre Company's 2017 tour of Our Trojan War, Little Rock: An American Play with Music (NYC Off Broadway, upcoming), Me the People (NYC Off Broadway), Dear Jane, Georgie, My Adventures With George Rose (Davenport and 2017 Tour), Sense & Sensibility (Gym At Judson), Hamlet and Saint Joan (Lynn Redgrave), New York Animals (New Ohio), That Golden Girls Show!
 (DR2), Missed Connections (New Ohio), My Life is a Musical (Bay Street), Rock ‘n Roll Refugee (Royal Family), In Bed With Roy Cohn (The Lion), Ethel Sings (Beckett), WikiMusical (NYMF), Mapmaker’s Opera (NYMF), White People (Atlantic).

 Rehearsal Stage Manager: Kristina Vnook